-For purposes of this report, the State University of Iowa, University of Iowa Hospitals and Clinics (UIHC) includes the healthcare units of the State University of Iowa (the University), which are generally referred to as the University Hospital, Stead Family Children's Hospital, the Psychiatric Hospital, and the Center for Disabilities and Development.
+For purposes of this report, the State University of Iowa, University of Iowa Hospitals and Clinics (UIHC) includes the healthcare units of the State University of Iowa (the University), which are generally referred to as the University campus, which includes the medical center at Hawkins Drive in Iowa City, the Downtown campus, which includes the medical center at 500 East Market Street in Iowa City and connected medical office building that were acquired from Mercy, the University of Iowa Community Clinics, and various off-campus outpatient hospital departments of the medical center at Hawkins Drive.

 UIHC is part of the University, which is a component unit of the State of Iowa (the State) and operating under the supervision of the Board of Regents of the State of Iowa (the Board).
 UIHC is a department of the University for financial reporting purposes.

-UIHC includes substantially all of the healthcare provider activities for patient care associated with the University other than the physician and dentist services and research activities provided by the faculties of the University's Colleges of Medicine and Dentistry.
+UIHC includes substantially all the healthcare provider activities for patient care associated with the University other than the physician, dentist services, and research activities provided by the faculties of the University's Colleges of Medicine and Dentistry.
 Student Health Services, Specialized Child Health Services outreach programs, and the University of Iowa Health System (UIHS), a UIHC affiliate, are not included in these financial statements.

-UIHC is a major tertiary and quaternary-level health care referral center located in lowa City, lowa, offering a full range of clinical services in substantially all specialties and subspecialties of medicine.
-UIHC serves as a resource for the State's primary and secondary healthcare providers whose patients are primarily from lowa.
+UIHC is a major tertiary and quaternary-level health care referral center located in Iowa City, Iowa, offering a full range of clinical services in substantially all specialties and subspecialties of medicine.
+UIHC serves as a resource for the State's primary and secondary healthcare providers whose patients are primarily from Iowa.